zykure/KGLW-TheBook/README.md

 # KGLW - TheBook

-This ebook collects all lyrics from the Australian band King Gizzard & the Lizard Wizard.
+This e-book collects all lyrics from the Australian band King Gizzard & the Lizard Wizard.
+I started this project in June 2025 because I wanted to read Gizz lyrics on my e-book reader while listening to their music.
-The include songs are grouped by album, and albums are added in chronological order (oldest first.)
+The included songs are grouped by album, and albums are added in chronological order (oldest first.)
-There is also an index at the end of the document that lists all songs in alphabetical order, regardless of album.
+There is also a song index at the end of the document that lists all songs in alphabetical order regardless of album, and a word index that references selected words that are reoccuring throughout the lyrics.

 ## Copyright

-All lyrics are copyright by King Gizzard & the Lizard Wizard and the respective authors, as noted in each song.
+All artwork and lyrics are copyright by King Gizzard & the Lizard Wizard and the respective authors.

 ## Requirements